akka/akka/akka-docs/src/main/paradox/coexisting.md

 The latter should only be used for greenfield projects that are only using typed actors.
 The `akka.actor.ActorSystem` can be adapted so that it can create typed actors.

+Currently the typed actor system is implemented using an untyped actor system under the hood.
+This may change in the future.

 Typed and untyped can interact the following ways:

 * untyped actor systems can create typed actors
 * typed actors can send messages to untyped actors, and opposite
 * spawn and supervise typed child from untyped parent, and opposite
 * watch typed from untyped, and opposite
+* untyped actor system can be converted to a typed actor system

 @scala[In the examples the `akka.actor` package is aliased to `untyped`.] @java[The examples use fully qualified class names for the untyped classes to distinguish between typed and untyped classes with the same name.]